Why Get Rid of a Popcorn Ceiling

 Asbestos in Textured Ceilings

 In older homes, there is a possibility that your ceiling texture may contain asbestos.
 The use of asbestos was banned by the U.S. federal government in 1977.
 However, builders and others were permitted to use their existing stock of supplies until they were exhausted.
 Consequently, houses built into the 80’s have a risk of containing asbestos in textured ceilings.
 If in doubt, HAVE IT TESTED!
-Here’s a google search link that will give you a number of options on test kits.
-Asbestos Test Kits.
+Here’s an affiliate link to a number of Asbestos Test Kits.

 Tool You Will Need